-Any person who, while taking wildlife, is involved in an accident resulting in injury to any person shall:
+Any person who, while taking wildlife, is involved in an accident that results in an injury to any person shall immediately report the accident to law enforcement or other emergency services to ensure the individual receives necessary assistance.
+Failure to do so is considered a violation of this Chapter."